Jimmie Ward: 2017

-On September 17, 2017, Ward made his season debut and recorded five combined tackles and deflected a pass in a 9-12 road loss to the Seattle Seahawks.
-The following week, he made his first start as a free safety and collected a season-high seven solo tackles during a narrow 39-41 loss to the Los Angeles Rams.
-During Week 8, Ward made three combined tackles in a 10-33 road loss to the Philadelphia Eagles.
+On September 17, 2017, Ward made his season debut and recorded five combined tackles and deflected a pass in a 12–9 road loss to the Seahawks.
+The following week, he made his first start as a free safety and collected a season-high seven solo tackles during a narrow 41–39 loss to the Rams.
+During Week 8, Ward made three combined tackles in a 33–10 road loss to the Philadelphia Eagles.
 He left the game after suffering a fractured forearm.
 On November 1, 2017, Ward was placed on injured reserve for the remainder of the season.

 Ward finished the 2017 season with a total of 32 combined tackles (27 solo) and a pass deflection in six starts and seven games.
 Pro Football Focus gave him an overall grade of 46.9, ranking him 77th among all qualified safeties in 2017.

-2018 season
+2018

 In 2018, Ward played in nine games with seven starts, recording 24 tackles and a forced fumble.
-During a Week 12 27-9 road loss to the Tampa Bay Buccaneers, Ward suffered a broken forearm.
+During a Week 12 27–9 road loss to the Tampa Bay Buccaneers, Ward suffered a broken forearm.
 He was placed on injured reserve on November 27, 2018.

-2019 season
+2019

-On March 13, 2019, Ward signed a one-year, $4.5 million contract extension with the 49ers.
+On March 13, 2019, the San Francisco 49ers signed Ward to a one–year, $4.50 million contract extension that included $3.00 million guaranteed upon signing and an initial signing bonus of $1.00 million.
 In Super Bowl LIV against the Kansas City Chiefs, Ward recorded a team high 11 tackles during the 31–20 loss.

-2020 season
+2020

-On March 24, 2020, Ward signed a three-year, $28.5 million contract extension with the 49ers.
+On March 24, 2020, the San Francisco 49ers signed Ward to a three–year, $28.50 million contract extension that included $16.50 million guaranteed, $13.00 million guaranteed upon signing, and an initial signing bonus of $8.00 million.

-In Week 12 against the Los Angeles Rams, Ward forced fumbles on Jared Goff and Malcolm Brown that were both recovered by the 49ers during the 23–20 win.
+In Week 12 against the Rams, Ward forced fumbles on Jared Goff and Malcolm Brown that were both recovered by the 49ers during the 23–20 win.

-2021 season
+2021

-In the divisional round against the Green Bay Packers, Ward blocked a 39 yard field goal attempted by the Packers kicker, Mason Crosby.
+In the divisional round against the Packers in 2021, Ward blocked a 39-yard field goal attempted by the Packers kicker, Mason Crosby.
+This was also the first season since 2016 in which Ward intercepted a pass.

-2022 season
+2022

 On August 31, 2022, Ward was placed on injured reserve.
 He was activated on October 8.
 Ward was moved to nickel cornerback with the emerging play of safety Tashaun Gipson.

 Houston Texans

-On March, 18, 2023, Ward signed a two-year contract with the Houston Texans.